mathwall/digital-garden/src/content/drafts/css/css-keyframe-animations.md

 ```

 the keyframe can go `from`/`to`, but it can also be more specific with percentages to define the steps: `0%`/`25%`/`50%`/`100%`...
+we can also only specify a `to` or a `from` value.
+In this case it will start from the element's current value, or end to the element's current value

 each keyframe animation needs a name, then it can be used anywhere in the css code, as a value of the `animation` css property, like this: